Areas to be Aware of - Property Settlement & Spousal Maintenance

 - Property settlement – This is the division of what the law considers to be your ‘property’.
 In a simplistic sense this is pretty much anything you own that has value.

-- Spouse maintenance – This is the term that relates to the financial support that might be paid by one spouse to the other when that spouse is unable to otherwise adequately support themselves.
+- Spousal maintenance – This is the term that relates to the financial support that might be paid by one spouse to the other when that spouse is unable to otherwise adequately support themselves.
 Spouse maintenance is similar to the American concept of alimony.
 It is usually in the form of a weekly or monthly amount, but can also include the transfer of assets or lump sum amounts.

 The division of your assets, liabilities, superannuation and pretty much anything else with any value after your separation is known as your ‘property settlement’.
 A property settlement can be done at any time after separation and, in the case of married couples, you do not have to wait until you are divorced.